fpelaezt/devops/Docker/docker-certification/Docker Deep Dive + Study Guide.md

     - Redirect traffic to any host to replicas
     - Uses a layer 4 routing called Service Mesh
   - host mode: Publish service only in the node running replicas
+- Facts
+  - Pending service are services that can't be started (all nodes down, too much memory required, replicas=0)
+  -

 ## Networking